akoaysigod/gdscript-mode/README.md

 This is a major mode for GDScript.
-It's incomplete but I need this so it'll be as complete as I can make it soon.

-As of right now it has basic syntax highlighting and a mostly working cycling indentation function.
+It's incomplete but covers identation and keywords as of GDScript 3.

 ## Installation
 ```lisp